 NCC staff in action, Quebec (Photo by NCC)

 In Quebec, there are many opportunities to get involved in the protection of our natural heritage.
-From the Barachois of Malbaie in Gaspé to the Ottawa River, you can lend a hand in the conservation of the province's important natural environments.
+From the Barachois of Malbaie in Gaspé, to the Ottawa River, you can lend a hand in the conservation of the province's important natural habitats.

-The Nature Conservancy of Canada's (NCC’s) Conservation Volunteers program engages people in the protection of Canada's biodiversity while providing a meaningful, hands-on educational experience in ecologically significant natural areas.
+The Nature Conservancy of Canada's (NCC’s) Conservation Volunteers program engages people in the protection of Canada's biodiversity.
 Our events are carefully designed to ensure your volunteer time is dedicated to critical conservation action.
-The Conservation Volunteers program offers opportunities to join staff on projects designed to contribute to the long-term stewardship of ecologically significant properties owned and managed by NCC, and our partners, across Canada.
+The Conservation Volunteers program offers opportunities to join staff on projects that contribute to the long-term stewardship of ecologically significant properties owned and managed by NCC, and our partners.

 Leaders in Conservation

-The Quebec Region’s Leaders in Conservation (LIC) program has been developed for a special group within our large family of individual donors who help support our work throughout the province by donating $1,000 or more per year.
+The Quebec Region’s Leaders in Conservation (LIC) program has been developed for a special group of NCC supporters who donate $1,000 or more per year.

-Leaders in Conservation have access to an array of privileges that allow them to live the NCC experience to its fullest, including field trips to exceptional sites and invitations to interact with individuals who dedicate their lives to conservation.
+Leaders in Conservation have access to an array of privileges that allow them to live the NCC experience to its fullest.
+This may include field trips to exceptional sites and invitations to interact with individuals who dedicate their lives to conservation.

 To find out more, please contact us today.

 Report a turtle